arabcoders/ytptube/README.md

   "subtitleslangs": [ "en", "ar" ],
   // postprocessors to run on the file "postprocessors": [
-      // this processor convert the downloaded thumbnail to JPG.
+      // this processor convert the downloaded thumbnail to jpg.
       {
           "key": "FFmpegThumbnailsConvertor",
           "format": "jpg"
       },
-      // This processor convert subtitles to SRT
+      // This processor convert subtitles to srt format.
       {
           "key": "FFmpegSubtitlesConvertor",
           "format": "srt"
       },
-      // This processor embed metadata & info.json file into the final MKV file.
+      // This processor embed metadata & info.json file into the final mkv file.
       {
           "key": "FFmpegMetadata",
           "add_infojson": true,
           "add_metadata": true
       },
-      // This process embed subtitles into the final file if it doesn't subtitles embedded.
+      // This process embed subtitles into the final file if it doesn't have subtitles embedded.
       {
           "key": "FFmpegEmbedSubtitle",
           "already_have_subtitle": false